-The Commitment to the Ethical Use of Data is a leadership statement that enshrines corporate respect for customer’s private data.
-Leaders and their organizations who sign it pledge to prioritize the following principles:
+The Commitment to the Ethical Use of Data is a blueprint for leaders that enshrines corporate respect for customers’ private data.

 First and foremost, sensitive and personal data must be collected conscientiously – and used and protected with care.
 If personal data is no longer relevant to the purpose for which it was collected, it should be erased.